iamrajsingh/crypto-market-making/README.md

 # 🤖 Market Maker Bot

-A powerful and configurable crypto market-making bot that provides continuous bid/ask liquidity on decentralized and centralized exchanges.
+A powerful and configurable crypto market-making bot that provides continuous bid/ask liquidity on centralized exchanges.
 Designed for efficiency, inventory balancing, and dynamic market conditions.

 ---